olykov/gym-bot/README.md

 - `/gym` - Start recording a new workout
 - `/edit` - Access training editing options

-### 📊 Training History Feature
+### 📊 Training History & Personal Records Feature

-When you select an exercise, the bot automatically displays your most recent training session for that exercise:
+When you select an exercise, the bot automatically displays your most recent training session and personal record:

 **For existing exercises:**
 ```